kubernetes/enhancements/keps/sig-api-machinery/555-server-side-apply/README.md

 provider?** No

-* **Will enabling / using this feature result in increasing size or count of the existing API objects?** Objects applied using server side apply will have their managed fields metadata populated.
+* **Will enabling / using this feature result in increasing size or count of the existing API objects?** Objects applied using server side apply will have their managed fields metadata populated. `managedFields` metadata fields can represent up to 60% of the total size of an object, increasing the size of objects.

 * **Will enabling / using this feature result in increasing time taken by any operations covered by [existing SLIs/SLOs]?** No

-* **Will enabling / using this feature result in non-negligible increase of resource usage (CPU, RAM, disk, IO, ...) in any components?** No
+* **Will enabling / using this feature result in non-negligible increase of resource usage (CPU, RAM, disk, IO, ...) in any components?** Since objects are larger with the new `managedFields`, caches as well as network bandwidth requirement will increase.

 ### Troubleshooting